griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 In the case where a neoantigen candidate does not have any qualifying class I peptide predictions (no convincing MHC binding, presentation and immunogenicity), a candidate may still be Accepted based on class II MHC predictions.
-Relaxed criteria to Accept a candidate based on class II binding are: < 500 nm OR percentile < 2 %.
-Class II predictions tend to result in systematically lower binding affinity values for many class II alleles and a more conservative criteria requires the percentile to be < 2 %.
+Relaxed criteria to Accept a candidate based on class II binding are: <500nm OR percentile <2%.
+Class II predictions tend to result in systematically lower binding affinity values for many class II alleles and a more conservative criteria requires the percentile to be <2%.

 *Note on class II pairing notations*

-In class I MHC notation, a complex is formed between each class I HLA molecule and B 2 M (e.g.
+In class I MHC notation, a complex is formed between each class I HLA molecule and B2M (e.g.
-HLA-B* 45 : 01 - B 2 M).
-However, since the involvement of B 2 M is a constant its presence is implied and it is not listed in the HLA notation.
+HLA-B*45:01-B2M).
+However, since the involvement of B2M is a constant its presence is implied and it is not listed in the HLA notation.
 In class I, the MHC peptide binding groove is internal to the protein encoded by the HLA gene.